Curve DAO Token 24-Hour Trading Volume Hits $84.63 Million (CRV)

-Curve DAO Token (CRV) traded up 2.3% against the dollar during the 24-hour period ending at 11:00 AM Eastern on September 29th.
-Curve DAO Token has a market cap of $1.67 billion and $84.63 million worth of Curve DAO Token was traded on exchanges in the last day.
-During the last week, Curve DAO Token has traded 14.1% lower against the dollar.
-One Curve DAO Token coin can now be purchased for about $0.91 or 0.00004728 BTC on major cryptocurrency exchanges.
+Curve DAO Token (CRV) traded 2.3% higher against the dollar during the 24 hour period ending at 9:00 AM ET on October 1st.
+During the last seven days, Curve DAO Token has traded down 14.1% against the dollar.
+Curve DAO Token has a market capitalization of $1.66 billion and approximately $84.63 million worth of Curve DAO Token was traded on exchanges in the last 24 hours.
+One Curve DAO Token coin can now be purchased for approximately $0.91 or 0.00004692 BTC on cryptocurrency exchanges.

 - AXIA Coin (AXC) traded up 0% against the dollar and now trades at $13.43 or 0.00069182 BTC.